Effie Awards

 Effie Awards Aotearoa categories

-Effie categories are designed to evaluate effectiveness in context.
+Effie categories are designed to assess marketing effectiveness in context.

 Industry categories